Text (company): Corporate social responsibility

 The company has supported organizations during the 2020 COVID-19 outbreak, by offering its services for free to non-profits and for-profits helping towards the COVID-19 cause.

-It also has a long history of supporting the customer service community and individuals working in that space with tools that help with their development.
-One of the examples is Typing Speed Test – a free tool that works as an online speed typing contest.
+It has supported the customer service community and individuals working in that space with tools that help with their development.
+One of the examples is Typing Speed Test, a free tool that works as an online speed typing contest.
 It is used to improve the efficiency and accuracy of typing skills (measured in words per minute).
-The number of tests taken with the tool already exceeds tens of millions.
-Another example is Customer Service Training – a free customer experience training for agents and customer service professionals.
+Another example is Customer Service Training, a free customer experience training for agents and customer service professionals.

 In 2022 the company supported nonprofit organisation, Tech to the Rescue, by conducting several low bono and pro bono projects.
 One of them was a product integration between sign language platform Migam.org, and the LiveChat application.